 Young termites – aka “nymphs” – cause the most burrowing damage in their effort to help build the colony.
 A typical colony of drywood termites takes about four years to mature – all the while chowing down on wood and damaging your structure.
 Some nymphs grow up to become soldiers and alates, the reproductive swarmers that will continue the cycle.
 Wind or other circumstances can move swarmers from one colony to another wooden beam, making it possible for multiple colonies exist within the same structure.

 We hate to admit it, but termites are really good at their jobs.
 They’re like silent demolitionists: eating and destroying structures from the inside out, without leaving any noticeable trace.
 This is why they’re so pervasive in Southern California – nobody notices until it’s too late.

-• Wings broken off near window
+- Wings broken off near windows

-• Blistering of paint’s surface
+- Blistering of exterior paint’s surface